-[14] The issue in this case is similar in all material respects to that in Order F07-03.
-The IHA clearly had no choice but to deny access to this information, on the grounds that disclosure of information specific to a hospital is prohibited under s.
-22.1(2).
-No exceptions in s.
-22.1(3) are relevant here.

-[15] I also reject the applicant's contention that s.
+- [16] The issue in Order F07-03 is similar in all material respects to that before me here.
+The VCHA clearly had no choice in this case but to deny access to the requested information, on the grounds that disclosure of information specific to a hospital is prohibited under s.
+22.1(2). - [17] There are exceptions to this prohibition and the VCHA has, in keeping with the exception in s.
+22.1(3)(b), disclosed statistical information on abortion services within the VCHA as a whole.
+No other exceptions in s.
+22.1(3) are relevant here. - [18] I also reject the applicant's contention that s.
 25 has any application here.
-The applicant may disagree with the Legislature's decision to enact s.
+He may disagree with the Legislature's decision to enact s.
 22.1.
-This does not mean however that there is an urgent and compelling need to disclose the requested statistical information which, I observe, is for a period dating back some years.
-As the IHA noted, Commissioner Loukidelis rejected a similar argument in Order F07-03, with reference to relevant orders such as Order 02-38.9
+This does not mean however that there is an urgent and compelling need to disclose the requested statistical information which, I observe, is for a period dating back several years.
+As the VCHA noted, Commissioner Loukidelis rejected a similar argument in Order F07-03, with reference to relevant orders such as Order 02-38.